203-Systems/MatrixOS/README.md

 An operating system for human interface devices that is designed to be cross-platform and modular.

-Currently, the OS only supports MIDI but more to come in later revisions.

 ## Description
 Matrix OS is composited by 4 different layers: